New Talent Source for Social Impact

 Encore Fellowships began with a pilot program of ten Fellows in 2009 in California’s Silicon Valley.
 Its purpose – to deliver a new source of talent to help social sector organizations build capacity, grow strategically and ultimately have a bigger impact on critical social problems.

-Since then, thousands of Fellows have been matched with assignments in close to 50 metropolitan areas.
+Since then, thousands of Fellows have been matched with social sector organizations in close to 50 metropolitan areas.
 Companies including IBM, Qualcomm, Cisco, Hewlett Packard and Intel have sponsored Encore Fellows.
-Read about the impact of Encore Fellows.

 In Host Organization evaluations between 2016 and 2018, 97% of hosts agreed that their Encore Fellow had impact in a critical area of their operation and 89% of hosts agreed that the impact of their Encore Fellows would continue past the fellowship.